 - torrential rain, flooding, mud

 Safety of students and safety of drivers is the overriding consideration when a decision is made to delay, alter or cancel bus service.
-That decision is made jointly by First Student Canada, Saskatoon Public Schools and Greater Saskatoon Catholic Schools.
+That decision is made jointly by our school bus service providers, Saskatoon Public Schools and Greater Saskatoon Catholic Schools.

 Cancellation of United Blueline Cab and Shuttle (Radio Cab) cab service